reeddunkle/Codjo/References/Optimizing.md

     return True
 ```

-With the same input as above, `i` is going to be each number in the range of 0 to the entire length of `text`, `0...10`.
+With the same input of `1234554321`, `i` is going to be assigned each number in the range of 0 to the entire length of `text`, which is `0...10`.

-Okay, so the thing is that despite this being a toy example, addressing the problem of "given an input, how many times do I need to do something" is a very real consideration for real programs.
-And these same basic ideas that we've already covered are the same ideas for real programs: Do I need to go through the entire input one time?
-Can I get away with only going through half of the input?
+I should point out that, despite these all being toy examples, addressing the problem of "Given an input, how many times do I need to do something" is a real-life consideration for real-life programs.
+And these same basic ideas that we've already covered are the same:

+- Do I need to go through the entire input one time?
+- Can I get away with only going through half of the input?

-These are really common, and there are a few terms you should be aware that people use to talk about them.
-For this example, where the function has to iterate through the entirety of the input, they say that it has a **linear** time complexity (or run-time).
+There are a few terms you should be aware of that people use to talk about them.
+For the example above where the function has to iterate through the entirety of the input, they say that it has a **linear** time complexity (or run-time).
 Linear, because the larger your input, the larger the time complexity.
 The "Big O" notation for this is `O(n)`.

 For the first example, where you only have to go through half of the input, the Big O notation is `O(n/2)`.

-One thing that doesn't seem obvious at first, is when you have to go through the input a set number of times.
+One thing that doesn't seem obvious at first, is that when you have to go through `n` a set number of times, they usually drop the constant.
 Take this example, with this input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:

 ```python
 def print_twice(numbers):